Rosey (wrestler): Early life

-Anoaʻi is part of the Anoaʻi family.
-He is the son of former Samoan professional wrestler Sika Anoaʻi, who competed as one half of the Wild Samoans.
+Anoaʻi was part of the Anoaʻi family.
+He was the son of former Samoan professional wrestler Sika Anoa‘i, who competed as one half of the Wild Samoans, and Patricia Hooker.
 His younger brother, Joe Anoaʻi, was the starting defensive tackle for the Georgia Tech Yellow Jackets football team and is also a professional wrestler who works for the WWE under the name Roman Reigns.
 Anoaʻi inducted the Wild Samoans (his father Sika and his uncle Afa) into the WWE Hall of Fame in 2007.
-Other cousins include Rikishi, Tonga Kid, Yokozuna, Akane and Umaga.
+Other cousins include The Usos, Solo Sikoa, Rikishi, Tama, Yokozuna, Akane, and Umaga.

 Growing up, Anoaʻi played football alongside Emmitt Smith at Escambia High School in Pensacola, Florida.
-He had hopes to play in the National Football League and played college football for Hawaii.
+He hoped to play in the National Football League and played college football for Hawaii.
 He worked at various nightclubs in New Orleans before deciding to train as a professional wrestler.

 Professional wrestling career

 Early career (1995–2001)

 Anoaʻi trained with his cousin Eddie Fatu at the Wild Samoan professional wrestling school operated by members of their family.
 When their training was completed, they debuted in their uncle Afa's World Xtreme Wrestling (WXW) promotion.
 One of his first matches was for the World Wrestling Council (WWC) promotion in Puerto Rico.
 Competing under the name "Kuhio", he had two matches for the promotion in November 1995.
 He first challenged Pulgarcito for the WWC Television Championship on November 24 and then took on future WWC Television Champion Jim Steele on November 25 but lost both.
 He later began teaming with Samu as the Samoan Gangsta Party, using the name Mack Daddy Kane.
-It was in The Samoan Gangsta Party where Anoa'i won his first title when he and Samu competed in International World Class Championship Wrestling where they won the vacant IWCCW Tag Team Championship in a tournament on December 26, 1995, and ultimately would be the last champions before the promotion shut down.
-They had a brief stint in ECW in the summer and fall of 1996, feuding with various tag teams, including The Gangstas, as well as the Eliminators and the Bruise Brothers.
+It was in the Samoan Gangsta Party where Anoa'i won his first title when he and Samu competed in International World Class Championship Wrestling where they won the vacant IWCCW Tag Team Championship in a tournament on December 26, 1995, and ultimately would be the last champions before the promotion shut down.

+The Samoan Gangsta Party had a brief stint in Extreme Championship Wrestling in the summer and fall of 1996, feuding with various tag teams, including The Gangstas, as well as the Eliminators and the Bruise Brothers.
 They debuted at Hardcore Heaven on June 22, 1996, taking on Axl Rotten and Hack Meyers which went to a No Contest.
 They returned on July 12, going a no contest with Big Dick Dudley and Buh Buh Ray Dudley.
 The following night at Heat Wave, they lost to The Gangstas.
 On August 3 at The Doctor Is In, Anoa'i and Samu took part in a four way for the ECW World Tag Team Championship against The Eliminators, The Gangstas, and The Bruise Brothers which was won by The Gangstas.
 From August to October, The Samoan Gangsta Party continued to get shots at the Tag Team Championship but were never able to win them.
 On September 20, Anoa'i would take on The Sandman but came up short.